 - Ask the doctoral student to summarize the findings in a way that can be understood by a non-scientific audience.
 Feel free to use the brief template with questions provided by the Communications Office.
 If you're struggling to understand the information provided, don't hestitate to ask the researcher to explain in a simpler language.
 If you don't understand it, chances are most readers won't either!

 - Remember to adapt the news article so that it also fits in contexts beyond your own department's website.
 KI's news site is open to everyone, and news items are filtered onto other pages where readers may be unfamiliar with the original purpose of the news story.

 - Also remember to distinguish the news article from the calendar event in terms of presentation and content.
 Both are published on the website news.ki.se in Drupal, but news articles have longer lifespans and turn up in other news feeds than calendar events.
 Feel free to link together the different pages.

 - An easy way to inform about new research results is to write the news article as a Q&A. This should be preceded by a short introduction and headline.

 - Avoid writing he full title of the thesis in the headline and preface of the news article.
 Instead, try to describe the results of the thesis in an easy-to-understand and attention-grabbing way.

 - The thesis headline should be added at the bottom of the news article, with a link to the thesis “kappa” in KIB's Open Archive.
 Please use a linked h2 subheading with the words “Doctoral thesis” above the thesis headline.

-Opening hours: The press phone is staffed 09-20 on weekdays and 09-17 on weekends.
+Opening hours: The press office is staffed 09:00-17:00 CET on weekdays.
 The press office is closed during major holidays, such as Christmas, Easter and Midsummer, and opening hour may be limited during the Swedish summer vacation period.